 Each of these local communities has its own charm and attractions.
 You’ll find historic sites, scenic nature areas, local shops, and friendly small-town atmospheres.

-Windham County Hotels, Apartments, B&Bs
+Putnam Hotels, Apartments, B&Bs